PriNova/codypy/README.md

 - [x] Create documentation and examples for using the `codypy` client library.
 - [ ] Implement support for including additional context about files and folders.
 - [x] Configure repository context.
+- [x] Show inferred context files from the conversation.

 ## License